 Not surprisingly, the use of phones during a meal leads to a “modest but noticeable decrease in diners’ enjoyment” according to a study from the University of British Columbia.
 Start enjoying your meals anew and the people you eat with, too.
 Screenless dinners also model a healthy behavior for your children to follow.
 Looking for more ideas on sharing more nutritious meals with your family?
-Blue KC Executive Chef Kyle Williams offers his own tips in The Blueprint.
+We offer some tips in The Blueprint.

 Turn Off Both Sound and “Lock Screen” Notifications for Apps That Aren’t Important